learn-make-teach/website/content/blog/tls-demystified.en.md

   image = 'spy-vs-spy.webp'
 +++
 ## Overview
 TLS (for Transport Layer Security) is the successor of the now insecure SSL protocol.
-It sits on top of TCP to provide secrecy (encryption) and prevent tampering (signature) of identities and data.
+It sits on top of TCP (usually) to provide secrecy (encryption) and prevent tampering (signature) of identities and data.
 It uses asymmetric ciphering based on key/certificate pairs to exchange symmetric session keys, no manual exchange of initial secrets is required.

 In its mutual form (mTLS), it also provides client authentication using a client key/certificate pair.

 ## Lab
 To illustrate how TLS works and where it can fail, we will setup a server and a client using openssl.
 It's the only tool you need to manipulate certificates, debug a connection, and much more.
-It should already be available on any linux distribution, and there are some ports for other OSes too (but for Windows, I'd recommend using WSL to use the linux implementation)
+It should already be available on any linux distribution, and there are some ports for other OSes too (but for Windows, I'd recommend using WSL to use the linux implementation).

 ### Certificates and trust
 TLS is based on asymmetric ciphering, which means that it uses a private key (usually called the key) and a public key (the certificate).
 The public key can encrypt data and verify signatures, the private key is required to decrypt and generate a signature.
 This means that the client can encrypt, the server will decrypt, sign, and the client will verify the signature.